-Drupal is a free and open source CMS (content management system) Written in PHP, that let you easily build, publish, manage and organize a wide variety of web solutions, from personal blogs to enterprise applications.
+Drupal is a free and open source CMS (content management system) written in PHP, that lets you easily build, publish, manage and organize a wide variety of web solutions, from personal blogs to enterprise applications.
 It’s one of the most popular and comprehensive CMS framework systems, that powering up millions of websites and applications – alongside WordPress and Joomla.

-Drupal CMS powers up at least 2.3% of all websites worldwide – ranging from personal blogs to corporate, political, and government sites which among them, you can find well-known ones such as The White House, Best Buy, Warner Bros.
+Drupal CMS powers up at least 2.3% of all websites worldwide – ranging from personal blogs to corporate, political, and government sites.
+Among them, you can find well-known ones such as The White House, Best Buy, Warner Bros.
 Recordings and 20th Century Fox Searchlight.